-LIVE CONFERENCES Conference Sessions are synchronous (live or real time) discussions between students and faculty.
-This course has five mandatory Conference sessions.
+Live Video Conference Sessions are synchronous (live or real time) discussions between students and faculty.
+This course five mandatory content conference sessions.
 They are an opportunity to "speak" education and are "mini-exams" on the assigned readings and assignments.
-These graded Conference sessions will utilize Zoom.
-The Conferences are designed to guide your study and understanding of the Week through interaction with your peers over basic issues, key concepts and crucial information.
+These graded conference sessions will utilize the Zoom function within e-class (Click here for the meeting link.).
+The chats are designed to guide your study and understanding of the week through interaction with your peers over basic issues, key concepts and crucial information.
 During these sessions, be prepared to share insights, key ideas, and how your own practice will change as a result of the learning process.
 During the live sessions each person will be given the opportunity to share reflections using the following guidelines: